After You File Your Complaint

 This is the best time to resolve a construction dispute and may help to help avoid legal costs.

-This also is the time to make sure you have provided CSLB with your email address for more efficient communication and to enable you to participate in its Consumer Satisfaction Survey.
+This also is the time to make sure you have provided CSLB with your email address to enable you to participate in its Consumer Satisfaction Survey.

 Consider Arbitration, Small Claims or other Civil Remedies